 HPV is the name of a family of common viruses that affect the skin and the mucus membranes (moist tissue that lines parts of the body), such as those in your cervix, anus, mouth and throat.

 It is estimated that eight out of 10 people are infected with HPV at some point in their lifetime.
 For most people, the virus goes away without treatment and does not cause any harm.
-But infection with some types of HPV can cause abnormal tissue growth and other changes to cells, which can lead to cervical cancer.
-Other forms of HPV can cause genital warts.
+But infection with some HPV types can cause changes to cells in the cervix, which can lead to cervical cancer.
+Other HPV types can cause genital warts.

 HPV infection is passed on through skin-to-skin contact.
 The types of HPV that can cause abnormalities in the cells of your cervix are transmitted through sexual contact.